School Library Division Bylaws

 Section 2.
 The Executive Committee shall anticipate expenses of the Division and request from the Board of Directors of the Montana Library Association adequate finances to cover the expenses of this Division.

 Section 3.
 The Division may assess fees from participants in Division sponsored workshops or seminars, provided that such fees be designed only to cover immediate costs of the workshop or seminar, and that gratuities to speakers remain minimal.
+The MLA secretary and treasurer will pay all associated bills and collect all fees for conferences and retreats associated with SLD.

 The annual meeting of the Division shall be held in conjunction with the Annual Meeting of the parent organization, the Montana Library Association.